-Validate server certs: Defaults to No .
-For Event Hubs, this should always be disabled.
+Validate server certs: Defaults to No - and for Event Hubs, this must always be disabled.

 Authentication parameters to use when connecting to brokers.
 Using TLS is highly recommended.

 Enabled: Defaults to Yes.
 (Toggling to No hides the remaining settings in this group.)